Key Takeaways

 With a viable product and plenty of research behind your belt, you may be able to earn profits on your idea.

-If you need help with selling a patent, you can post your legal need on UpCounsel's marketplace.
+If you need help with how much can you sell a patent for, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.